qawolf/qawolf/docs/docs/review_test_code.md

 You can optionally replace the default selector with a custom CSS or text selector (more on this in the [edit code tutorial](edit_test_code#use-custom-selectors)).

-The [next section](review_test_code#optional-deep-dive-on-element-selectors) is optional and goes into more detail on how element selectors work.
+The next section goes into detail on how the generated selector works.

-## Optional: Deep dive on element selectors
+## How the generated selector works

 Rather than rely on one specific attribute like an xpath to locate elements, QA Wolf serializes the entire element, its [parent](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and parent's parent, to make your tests robust to changes.
 You can also [specify a data attribute](api#qaw_data_attribute) like `data-qa` to use instead of the default selector logic, or [replace the generated selector](edit_test_code#use-custom-selectors) with a [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or text selector.